MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-machine-learning-server-enterprise.md

 1. If using the IPTABLES firewall or equivalent service on Linux, then allow remote machines to access the public IP of the web node using the `iptables` command (or the equivalent) to open port 12800.

-1. Your web node is now configured. **Repeat these steps** for each web node you want to add.
+You can now **repeat these steps** for each web node you want to add.

 >[!Important]
 >Machine Learning Server uses Kestrel as the web server for its operationalization web nodes.
 Therefore, if you expose your application to the Internet, we recommend that you review the [guidelines for Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel) regarding reverse proxy setup.